 “‘You’re a very fine ball player, Bob,’ [Southworth] told Elliott.
 ‘You can make all the plays you’re supposed to at third base.
 You have an excellent arm.
 You run the bases well and are a dangerous long-ball hitter.
 All you need to achieve true greatness is the added sparkle of more hustle.
 If you hustle, I’m absolutely convinced that you will win the most valuable player award this season.’

 Although he finished in the top 10 in the National League’s MVP voting in every year from 1942 through 1944, Elliott’s performance in 1947 put him over the top.
 He batted .317, hit 22 home runs, had a career-best 113 RBIs, and seemed to always make the key hit or fielding play when the Braves needed it.
-In the MVP balloting, Elliott won nine of the 24 first-place votes and 205 total points, outdistancing second-place finisher Ewell Blackwell of the Cincinnati Reds by 30 points.
+In the MVP balloting, Elliott received nine of the 24 first-place votes and 205 total points, outdistancing second-place finisher Ewell Blackwell of the Cincinnati Reds by 30 points.
 “Mr. Team” became the first NL third baseman ever to win the award as well as the first player from a non-pennant-winning team to earn the NL honor since 1938.

 Another newspaper article, this one from October 13, noted that William H. “Billy” Sullivan, the Braves’ director of public relations, had published “a comprehensive account” to “tout the third baseman as the National League’s Most Valuable Player.
 It represents what is probably the most determined campaign on the part of a ball club to swing the writers’ ballots in favor of a candidate.”
 The article added: “The unusual part of this letter is that when you finish it, you really are convinced Elliott was the league’s most valuable player.”

 The article said that most clubs would have preferred not to have their player win the MVP award, fearing that it might lead the winner to hold out for more money.
 Yet, in Elliott’s case, he signed a new contract for $30,000 shortly thereafter.
-He was still far from the six-figure stratosphere inhabited around that time by players like Joe DiMaggio and Ted Williams, but he was among the top-paid players on a club filled with veterans.
+He was still far from the six-figure stratosphere inhabited around that time by Joe DiMaggio and Ted Williams, but he was among the top-paid players on a club filled with veterans.

 After another 100 regular-season RBIs in 1948 -- capped by his pennant-clinching home run -- Elliott had a few more big blows in the World Series versus the Indians.
 With the Braves trailing three games to one, and a then-record 86,288 fans watching at Cleveland, he hit two homers to pace an 11-5 Boston win in Game Five.
 In the top of the first inning, his three-run shot off Bob Feller gave Boston a 3-0 lead; two innings later, he hit a solo blast off Feller.
 The Indians wound up winning the sixth game and the series back in Boston, but “Mr. Team” finished the fall classic with seven hits, five RBIs, and a .333 average.